dwyl/learn-elixir/README.md

 One popular use of atoms in Elixir is to use them as messages for pattern matching.
-Lets say you have a function which processes an http request.
+Let's say you have a function which processes an `http` request.
 The outcome of this process is either going to be a success or an error.
 You could therefore use atoms to indicate whether or not this process is successful.